A Treatise on Differential Geometry and its role in Relativity Theory: Multilinear mapping of vectors and covectors : Tensors

-Note that here outer product of two tensors $A$ and $B$ followed by contraction gives the tensor $C$.\\\\ In the first example, index $\beta$ is contracted, called the dummy index and $\alpha$ is the free index while in the second example both $\beta$ and $\gamma$ are dummy indices and $\alpha$, $\delta$ are free indices which will characterize the resulting tensor.
+In the first example, index $\beta$ is contracted, called the dummy index and $\alpha$ is the free index while in the second example both $\beta$ and $\gamma$ are dummy indices and $\alpha$, $\delta$ are free indices which will characterize the resulting tensor.
 By contraction operation on two tensors, if there does not remain any free index then the resulting tensor is a (0,0)$-$type, \textit{i.e.}, a scalar.
 Thus under the contraction operation, a tensor is usually reduced in one contravariant and one covariant order.
-It is easy to see that contraction is independent of the choice of basis.\\\\ {\bf Quotient Law:}\\ If the product $A_{\cdot \cdot \cdot \cdot}^{\cdot \cdot \cdot \cdot} B_{\cdot \cdot \cdot \cdot}^{\cdot \cdot \cdot \cdot}$ where dots represent indices which may involve contraction between indices of $A$ and $B$ and also $A$ is an indexed system of functions of the coordinate variables and $B$ is an ordinary tensor of the type indicated by its indices, is a tensor of the type indicated by the free indices, then quotient law states that $A$ is a tensor of the type indicated by the indices.\\\\ {\bf Examples:}\\ 1.
-If $A(i,j,k)B^j=C_{i}^{k}$ then by quotient law $A(i,j,k)$ is a (1,2)$-$tensor with appropriate form $A_{ij}^{k}$.\\ 2.
-Let $A(i,j)$ be a 2$-$index system of functions of the coordinate variables.
-If for any two arbitrary contravariant vectors $u^i$ and $v^i$ the expression $A(i,j)u^i v^j$ is a scalar then $A(i,j)$ is a (0,2)$-$tensor.\\\\ {\bf Reciprocal Tensor:}\\ Let $a_{ij}$ be a non-singular (0,2)$-$tensor then a reciprocal tensor is defined as
+It is easy to see that contraction is independent of the choice of basis.\\

+{\bf Quotient Law:}\\ If the product $A_{\cdot \cdot \cdot \cdot}^{\cdot \cdot \cdot \cdot} B_{\cdot \cdot \cdot \cdot}^{\cdot \cdot \cdot \cdot}$ where dots represent indices which may involve contraction between indices of $A$ and $B$ and also $A$ is an indexed system of functions of the coordinate variables and $B$ is an ordinary tensor of the type indicated by its indices, is a tensor of the type indicated by the free indices, then quotient law states that $A$ is a tensor of the type indicated by the indices.\\

+{\bf Examples:} \begin{enumerate} \item If $A(i,j,k)B^j=C_{i}^{k}$ then by quotient law $A(i,j,k)$ is a (1,2)$-$tensor with appropriate form $A_{ij}^{k}$. \item Let $A(i,j)$ be a 2$-$index system of functions of the coordinate variables.
+If for any two arbitrary contravariant vectors $u^i$ and $v^i$ the expression $A(i,j)u^i v^j$ is a scalar then $A(i,j)$ is a (0,2)$-$tensor. \end{enumerate}